amarini3722/engr3/README.md

 ### Reflection
 This assignment took a very long time because the way Josh and I did our code and the way I did my wiring took a block period and a normal period to do the code.
-And my wiring and files may it tough to figure out on my computer.
+The way we did our code was a about 30 to 40 more lines than we needed, this was becasue we were fully stumped so we decided to look at Kaz's code for help.(I have now learned my lesson not to look at Kaz's code for any reason even for confusing myself) And my wiring and files may it tough to figure out on my computer.

 ## CircuitPython_Stepper Motor + Limit Switch